 - we are checking the security you are offering through public registers and our service providers; and

 - at your request, we exchange information with your legal or financial advisers or other representatives.

-The personal information collected by Mercer, on behalf of the Trustee, is used to establish a superannuation membership account, to which your employer contributes, to correspond with you and to provide you with the superannuation benefits and options offered by your superannuation plan.
+The personal information collected by Mercer, on behalf of the Trustee, is used to establish a superannuation membership account, to which you and/or your employer contributes, to correspond with you and to provide you with the superannuation benefits and options offered by the Fund.

-The consequences of not providing requested personal information may mean that Mercer, on behalf of the Trustee, will not be able to provide superannuation administration services to you, including offering you some benefits and options of your superannuation plan.
+The consequences of not providing requested personal information may mean that Mercer, on behalf of the Trustee, will not be able to provide superannuation administration services to you, including offering you some benefits and options ordinarily available in the Fund.